SQLDBAWithABeard/StravaBike/README.md

-# Last Refreshed - 01 March, 2026 at 23:39:14
+# Last Refreshed - 02 March, 2026 at 23:41:34
-The Latest Activity was a VirtualRide -
+The Latest Activity was a Ride -

-<b>☁️ Zwift - Pacer Group Ride with Maria</b>
+<b>🌥️ A horse a cat and the moon  Monday Afternoon Ride</b>

-which happened on 01 March, 2026 at 17:09:08
+which happened on 02 March, 2026 at 16:57:55

-Which is 0 years, 0 months, 0 days, 6 hours and 30 minutes since the last refresh!
+Which is 0 years, 0 months, 0 days, 6 hours and 43 minutes since the last refresh!

-You can see it here https://www.strava.com/activities/17568421309
+You can see it here https://www.strava.com/activities/17578816386

 ## Number of Rides
 How many rides have I done each year?